OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 until after the answer has converged, let's add a data region around the convergence loop.
 Additionally, we'll need to specify how the arrays should be managed by this data region.
-Both the initial and final values for the `A` array are required, so that array will require a `copyin` data clause.
+Both the initial and final values for the `A` array are required, so that array will require a `copy` data clause.
 The results in the `Anew` array, however, are only used within this section of code, so a `create` clause will be used for it.
 The resulting code is shown below.